turingschool-examples/whats-cookin-starter-kit/README.md

 ### Introduction

-What's Cookin is our second project in Mod2 of Turing School of Software and Design (it is a group project).
-The goal was to create a web app that uses multiple data sets including users, recipes, and ingredients.
-Upon load, the app logs in a random user along with their specific information including name and personal pantry items.<br>
+What's Cookin is our group project in Mod2 of Turing School of Software and Design (it is a group project).
+Students were instructed to work in small groups with two 10 day windows to accomplish the goal.
+The goal was to create a web app that uses multiple data sets including users, recipes, ingredients and pantry.
+Upon load, a user is able to view a repository of recipes, favoriting and unfavoriting them as they like, as well as adding them to a list of recipes they intend to cook in the future.<br>

 ### How to Run Locally
 *Be sure you are not currently running a local server*